Photo by Michael W. May

 Protecting health and water with an open standard for automated data exchange

 Welcome!
-Swim Guide, a program of Swim Drink Fish Canada, is developing a standard for exchanging recreational water quality data.
+Swim Guide, a program of Swim Drink Fish Canada, developed the first every standard for exchanging recreational water quality data.

 Create a single standard for presenting recreational water quality data, so that different people monitoring different waters can share their results